Healthy Homes Assessment Pukerua Bay

 What We Do

-As building inspectors we are experts in all elements involved in expert house inspections.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all components involved in specialist home inspects.
+We are there to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun parts of purchasing or owning an house.
+We value your money and conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning the home.

-We specialise in a range of services to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling along with other solutions.
+We specialise in a range of services to ensure that you are completely informed of the condition of any property that you might be looking to purchase or sell and also other services.

-With our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in your Report, you are able to actually see any issues that may be identified.
-Through our comprehensive report, it is not surprising that we get so many clients recommending our service to family and friends.
+With our systemised approach to inspecting your property and the most up-to-date software technology that incorporates digital images into the document, you are able to actually see any problems that might be found.
+Thanks to our detailed reporting it’s no wonder that we have so many customers who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports